Spanish slug

-The Spanish slug (Arion vulgaris, but also widely known as Arion lusitanicus owing to a misidentification) is an air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Arionidae, the roundback slugs.
+The Spanish slug (Arion vulgaris, but formerly widely referred to as Arion lusitanicus owing to a misidentification) is an air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Arionidae, the roundback slugs.

 Other vernacular names are Lusitanian slug, Iberian slug, and killer slug.

 It is a large, conspicuous slug, which has spread across much of Europe since the 1950s and now reached North America.
-It may attain high densities and be a serious horticultural and agricultural pest.
+It may attain high densities and be a serious horticultural and agricultural pest, and is considered an invasive species.
 The life cycle is annual, with adults appearing in summer and dying off before winter.

 Confusion over nomenclature

 The Spanish slug was identified as Arion lusitanicus when it was first reported as an invading species in France in 1956, and hence it is sometimes called the Lusitanian slug (e.g.).
 This was a case of misidentification.
 In slugs, it is often impossible to find external characters that distinguish closely related species using external features, as colouration can be quite variable, and the rather plastic anatomy makes diagnostic anatomical features difficult to establish.
 The current consensus is that the true Arion lusitanicus is a species of the western part of the Iberian Peninsula.
 Examination of slugs from the Serra da Arrábida mountains in Portugal from where it was originally described by Jules François Mabille in 1868 showed that the true A. lusitanicus differed from the invader in its internal anatomy, the shape of the spermatophore and the number of chromosomes.

 The misidentification was first recognised in 1997, and more widely publicised in an atlas of British molluscs.
 Arion vulgaris was proposed as a substitute name based on a drawing of the genitalia in an 1855 work by Alfred Moquin-Tandon.
 However, it is debatable whether the name applies to this drawing, so one temporary solution was to use the name Arion lusitanicus auct. non Mabille (i.e. "as used by authors other than Mabille").
 Nevertheless, A. vulgaris has increasingly been used since, and this is the proposal that has been formally submitted to the International Commission on Zoological Nomenclature.

-Still today, we are confronted with the invader being reported as having originally been introduced with vegetables from Spain.
+It has been erroneously reported that the slug was originally introduced via vegetables from Spain.
 These reports are usually based on outdated information published in pre-1999 literature.
 The common name "Spanish slug" was further based on the unsubstantiated assumption that the species would not only live in Portugal, but also in Spain.
 Arion vulgaris seems to be rare in Spain.
 Another name sometimes applied is the "Iberian slug".